 - Small in size: the groups are small enough that relational bonding and life-on-life discipling can occur.

-- Provision of personal services: the faith venue includes providing various “one-anothering” services to members and guests including counseling and personal visits.
+- Provision of personal services: the faith avenue includes providing various “one-anothering” services to members and guests including counseling and personal visits.